anuchanana/forcastingActivities/README.md

 ## 🚀 Key Features

-* **Cache-Aside / Write-Through Strategy:** Automatically stores 7-day weather profiles in an in-memory database mock map.
+* **Cache-Aside / Write-Through Strategy:** Stores 7-day weather profiles in an in-memory database mock map.
 If an incoming request is less than **1 hour old**, the service fetches the results locally instead of hitting the upstream API.
 * **Deterministic Scoring Model:** Calculates normalized performance attributes (0.0 to 10.0) based on weather metrics and ranks them dynamically.
 * **Single File Submission:** Highly focused code structure combining domain logic, local storage maps, endpoints, and data interfaces inside one file.